safoorsafdar/safoorsafdarcom/content/posts/deploy-mendix-apps-to-kubernetes-with-gitlab/index.md

 Let's start building Gitlab Pipeline to deploy the Mendix application to Kubernetes.

-> :rocket: You can find the Gitlab Pipeline code at [Deploy Mendix apps to Kubernetes with Gitlab · GitHub](https://gist.github.com/safoorsafdar/c169d5007e1aa88d900ae7198114292f)
+> 🚀 You can find the Gitlab Pipeline code at [Deploy Mendix apps to Kubernetes with Gitlab · GitHub](https://gist.github.com/safoorsafdar/c169d5007e1aa88d900ae7198114292f)

 Base configuration to start with Pipeline...